dionyziz/ting/etc/spec/ARCHITECTURE.md

 There are four operations:

-1. A GET operation on `/messages/<channel_name>`.
-This retrieves the chat messages recently exchanged on a channel.
+1. A GET operation on `/messages/<type>/<target>`.
+This retrieves the chat messages recently exchanged on a channel or private. `type` is a string which is either `channel` or `user` and `target` is the name of the channel or the username.

+   If `type` is `user`, then the private messages returned by this request are between the user making the request and the target.

    They are returned as a JSON array of messages.
 By default, the number of messages returned is limited to 100.
 The GET variable `lim` can be used to alter the limit.
 The messages are ordered from newest to oldest.
 Each message is represented as a dict with six keys:

    * `id`: The id of the message in the database.
    * `text`: The text of the chat message.
    * `username`: The username of the person who wrote the message.
+If the `type` was set to `user`, then this must always be equal to `target`.
    * `datetime_start`: The time the message started being typed, in UTC epoch milliseconds.
    * `datetime_sent`: The time the message was sent, in UTC epoch milliseconds.
    * `typing`: Indicates whether the message is currently being typed, takes a boolean value.

-2. A POST operation on `/messages/<channel_name>`.
-This is a **privileged operation** that persists a message on a given channel.
+2. A POST operation on `/messages/<type>/<target>`.
+This is a **privileged operation** that persists a message on a given channel or private.
 The POST body contains a dictionary with four keys, `text`, `username`, `datetime_start` and `typing`, with the semantics above.

 3. A PATCH operation on `/messages/<channel_name>`.
 This is a **privileged